Where Methodology Beats Taste

 IDEENHAUS GmbH Collage

-Against the exploitative and self-destructive working conditions of the marketing industry: The Ideenhaus shows that there is another way
+Against the exploitative and self-destructive working conditions in the marketing industry: The Ideenhaus shows that there is another way

-Marion Endres sometimes likes to provocatively tell her clients that she is not at all interested in their taste – because taste is a poor advisor in matters of brand management or design anyway.
-With her Ideenhaus, the marketing expert relies much more on a methodically mature approach, which is why her company does not need to fear the AI revolution.
+Marion Endres often tells her clients provocatively that she is not interested in their taste – as taste is a poor advisor in matters of brand management or design anyway.
+With her Ideenhaus, the marketing expert relies instead on a methodologically refined approach, which is why her company does not need to fear the AI revolution.

 As the owner of the brand agency IDEENHAUS, Marion Endres looks relatively calm at the fundamental transformation of the entire brand and advertising industry that artificial intelligence will inevitably trigger: 'AI did not hit us like a tsunami—it was rather another evolutionary step for us, which started years ago.'